 We will be adding several new galleries — one dedicated to the important history of the Auschwitz concentration camp, another for special exhibits, still another dedicated to human rights issues and genocides.
 We will also be adding a second classroom.
 These additions will allow the Museum to serve even more students and visitors.

 Once again, we are calling upon our friends to help us to accomplish our goal.
 Naming opportunities are available.
 Please contact me if you would like to discuss the details of this project and how you can help!

 Holocaust Museum & Janet G. and Harvey D. Cohen Education Center

 The unique origin of the Museum & Education Center was a Golden Gate Middle School classroom exhibit created by students and teachers studying the Holocaust.
 Museum founders, Liberators, and Survivors donated and gathered Holocaust and World War II artifacts to expand the students’ project and created the Southwest Florida Holocaust Museum.

-With a focus on education, the Museum’s programs have reached more than 175,000 students and visitors in its 16-year history.
+With a focus on education, the Museum’s programs have reached more than 250,000 students and visitors since 2001.
 Florida law requires that the Holocaust be taught in school.
 Working with teachers and administrators, the Museum develops curriculum appropriate for students in elementary through high school.
 Our education model is structured to encourage students and visitors to move from thought to judgement to participation as they confront the moral questions inherent in a study of violence, racism, antisemitism, and bigotry.